creeperdoesredstone/minify_sb3/README.md

     [--all-optimizations]
 ```

 The default behavior already applies the core safe minifications.
-The `--keep-*` flags disable individual transforms.
-The `--all-optimizations` flag turns on all optional transformations in one go.
+The `--keep-*` flags disable individual transforms. `--all-optimizations` or `--all-flags` flags turn on all optional transformations in one go.

 ## What the script does by default